 Reach out – Although it can be difficult to find the right thing to say to someone who is grieving, it is important to acknowledge the loss.
 Reach out to the grieving person and express your condolences.
 Checking in frequently can help the bereaved person feel less alone and may bring comfort in knowing that people are thinking about them during their trying times.

 Offer hope – Grief can often be blinding, and people can forget that things will get better.
 Remind the person who is grieving that they are strong enough to make it through what they are feeling and that it will get better eventually.

 For additional information about navigating a life-limiting illness or offering support to loved ones, reach out to the experienced care experts at Superior Home Health and Hospice today.
-Our knowledgeable team of clinicians and staff provides families in Santa Barbara and San Luis Obispo Counties with compassionate hospice care services designed to meet needs holistically: physically, mentally and spiritually.
+Our knowledgeable team of clinicians and staff provides home health in San Luis Obispo and the surrounding areas that is designed to meet needs holistically: physically, mentally and spiritually.
 To learn more about our services, reach out to us today at 805-742-4514.